SensualPudd/SensualPudd/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=SensualPudd&style=flat-square&color=0088cc)

 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
-I'm currently into Windows Theming 🕸️ and working on the Nord color scheme 🥳.
+I'm currently into Windows Theming and working with the Nord color scheme 🥳.

 ---